webcom-components/webcom-sdk-c/README.md

 It is licensed under the LGPL V2.1.
 We appreciate contributions!

-The Webcom C SDK has been developed on and for linux systems, but it might also work out of the box on other platforms, or require only little tweaks to do so.
+The Webcom C SDK has been successfully tested on various linux platforms, including GLibc-based ones, and musl libc ones.
+It was also, successfully tested on FreeBSD 11.1.
 If you run it on another platform, kindly let us know so that we can share the information.
 If you made some modifications to make it work on your platform, please consider opening a pull request so it gets integrated here.

 ## General design